 Students enrolled in either track may take courses in the other track.
 The total number of credits to be attempted in a semester may not exceed a maximum of 13 credit hours.
 Track II students in their first semester are limited to a maximum of nine credit hours.
-An exception is made for students who wish also to register for a one-hour writing class.
 Permission must be obtained from the Academic Dean to exceed these limits.